cran/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" while running in the rain, and if you were a flower, perhaps \"Fleur de Lys\" would suit your blooming spirit."
+#> [1] "As an Algerian, you might enjoy singing \"Ya Rayah\" when running under the rain, while a flower, if it could sing, might serenade the rain with \"Mazal Mazal\" to celebrate its blossoming."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "41fd5742-255e-4050-a3e5-87c7e8570edf"
+#> [1] "4a1802e2-261f-4f70-ba0b-0c2023fb35ff"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"